-This certificate policy is applied as the root certificate authority (PRC Gov. Root CA) issues CA certificates.
+This certificate policy is applied as the root certificate authority (VRK Gov. Root CA) issues CA certificates.

-1.1.
-General points
+1.1 General points

 The Population Register Centre introduced a new certificate system on 31 March 2003.
-The Population Register Centre's trust model is hierarchic: the PCR has a single root certification authority that issues certificates to other certification authorities.
+The Population Register Centre's trust model is hierarchic: the PRC has a single root certification authority that issues certificates to other certification authorities.
 A certification authority may be either the Population Register Centre or some other public or private organisation.

 This document describes the practices that the root certification authority follows when issuing CA certificates to either the Population Register Centre or some other organisation.
 The root certification authority does not grant end user certificates.
 End user certificates are issued by certification authorities certified by the root certification authority, each of which have their own certificate policies and certification practices.
+PRC has been renamed to DVV (Digital and Population Data Services Agency) since January 1 2020, but this document still refers to PRC/VRK in some instances.